agardnerIT/site/_posts/2024/2024-04-22-opentelemetry-spans-jaeger.md

 ---
 layout: post
-title: "Enriching OpenTelemetry Span Metadata in Python"
+title: "Sending Python Spans to Jaeger via a Collector"
-categories: [opentelemetry, python, span, metadata]
+categories: [opentelemetry, python, jaeger]
 ---

 In the third episode of the series, the spans are sent from Python to Jaeger via an OpenTelemetry collector.